Major Types of Giving

 Life Insurance

 Donating a life insurance policy to charity is a great way to get more bang for your buck.
-Your beneficiary will typically get an exceptional return on investment for the amount of money paid in premiums toward your policy, making it an excellent option for charitable giving.
+Your beneficiary will typically get an exceptional return on investment for the amount paid in premiums toward your policy, making it an excellent option for charitable giving.
 You have a couple of options for your donation:

 Gift Annuities